-Peter's eyes narrowed as he fought to roll them in irritation.
-"Is it too much to ask for you to pay attention?
-I asked you for your expertise," said Peter, saying the word expertise with the slightest bit of annoyance, "on this.
+Peter’s eyes narrowed as he fought to roll them in irritation.
+“Is it too much to ask for you to pay attention?
+I asked you for your expertise,” said Peter, drawing out the word with the slightest hint of annoyance, “on this.
 Two kids try and fail to rob a bank.
-This ex-criminal, known by the alias Maverick, is left leaving the employee-only, secure hallway of a bank he robbed five years earlier, the heist that put him in jail."
+This ex-criminal, known by the alias ‘Maverick’, is seen leaving the employee-only, secure hallway of the same bank he robbed five years earlier, the heist that put him in jail.”

-"I—I've allegedly done something like this," said Neal, still trying to get over his initial shock from seeing the man.
-"A two-man con.
+“I—I’ve allegedly done something like this,” said Neal, still trying to get over his initial shock from seeing the man.
+What was Maverick doing with two teenaged thieves?
+And bad ones, at that?
+Realizing that Peter, and the rest of the room full of agents, were waiting for a further explanation, Neal shook himself and continued, “A two-man con.
 One man runs the con, breaks and enters and leaves with nothing.
-When they get away, the mark obviously checks to see what's missing.
-When the obvious isn't missing, as in the money in Midtown, they look… Elsewhere."
+And, in this case, the first ‘man’ would be those teenage kids.
+When they get away, the mark checks to see what’s missing.
+When the obvious isn’t missing, as in the money in Midtown, they look… elsewhere.”